IAmGregGarcia/RateMyOSUProfessor-/README.md

 ## RateMyOSUProfessor

 RateMyOSUProfessor allows you to view RateMyProfessors.com ratings directly on the new [Ohio State University course search page](https://classes.osu.edu/class-search/#/).
-Click the 'Show Rating' button bellow a professor's name to view a popup with RateMyProfessors.com rating information.
+Click the 'Show Rating' button bellow a professor's name to view RateMyProfessors.com rating information.

 ## Motivation